-Redditor's Sister Thinks Aggressive Dog Is Her Baby And Refuses To Give Him Up Even After Biting Her Nieces And Nephews
+Redditor's Sister Thinks Aggressive Dog Is Her Baby and Refuses to Give Him Up Even After Biting Her Nieces and Nephews

 A post shared by Reddit user "uglybutterfly0411" on the "AITA" subreddit has sparked a debate about what to do when a dog becomes aggressive towards children.
-In the post, uglybutterfly0411 describes how her sister got a blue heller dog named Ace without researching the breed.
+In the post, uglybutterfly0411 describes how her sister got a blue heeler dog named Ace without researching the breed.

 Uglybutterfly0411 suggested that her sister get rid of Ace and stated that she would only bring her daughter to her sister's house if the dog were no longer there.
 However, the sister refused, insisting that the dog posed no threat and was like her "baby."